Join the Fund's newsletter!

 REGIONAL FILM FUNDS

-Mediefondet Zefyr, based in Bergen, and has cooperation agreements with regional authorities in the South and Western Norway.
+Mediefondet Zefyr has cooperation agreements with regional authorities in the South and Western Norway.
 The fund can invest in and support all kinds of audiovisual productions.

 Filminvest is a regional fund that supports and invests in the development and production of feature films, drama series and games.
 The projects must be associated with the region in the mid- and south east part of Norway.
 Foreign producers must have a co-production agreement with a Norwegian producer to be eligible for support.